 The second photo is looking down the high street showing a 'Welcome Home' arch set up for Rev TA Maberley returning from convalescence abroad in 1877.
-Two bay windows of the far side of the old King’s Head can be seen, the north part of the building will have been demolished by this date.
-Hillrise, built on the old inn foundations, can be seen at the northern end.
+Two bay windows of the far side of the old King’s Head can be seen, but the north part of the building has been demolished by this date.
+Hillrise, built on the old inn foundations, can be seen replacing this end.
 We can see a roof dormer window and a central chimney and two window bays.

 It seems strange that while hundreds of contemporary etchings exist of coaching inns around the country one of Cuckfield’s King’s Head does not seem to exist.
 Even though this one was so well known and frequented by the Prince Regent.
 But two artist’s impressions do exist however.

 Thomas Rowlandson watercolour, entitled ‘Cuckfield, Sussex, at Fair time’, is dated 1789.
 It is inaccurate in so many of its details, particularly the buildings and their positioning.
 This drawing suggests does not show the Odynnes (Coop building) and a building behind is on a different alignment.
 It shows a pub opposite, which we have to assume is the Talbot Inn.
 It shows so little of the King’s Head frontage that it has been unable to contibute anything to my visualisation.

 John Nixon (c1755-1818) was one of the most notable amateur artists working in London in the late eighteenth century, and became best known for his caricatures of urban society.
 He caricatured the high street in 1790.
 Although only a quickly executed sketch it seems to be far more accurate with its detailing and positioning of the buildings.